appserver-io-apps/magento-cron/README.md

 Change into the working copy with `$ cd /tmp/magento-cron`, then invoke `ANT` with `ant deploy`, restart the application server and finally clear the Magento cache.
 The Magento extension, the `SLSB` and the `Servlet` are now ready.
 The dummy extensions purpose is simple to log a message whenever the CRON invokes the method declared in the extensions `config.xml`.

-You also have the possiblity to invoke the CRON process manually.
+You also have the possibility to invoke the CRON process manually.
 Simple use your favorite browser, request `http://127.0.0.1:9080/magento-cron//invokeCron.do`, and check the Magento `system.log`, assumed you've activated logging in Magento backend.